teo-tsirpanis/uom/s3/digital-economy/verbal/text2.md

     e.
 The preferences of young readers.
     f.
 News and Elder Generations.

-2.In the first paragraph, the phrase “So it is clear [...] the way of informing” means that:
+2. In the first paragraph, the phrase “So it is clear [...] the way of informing” means that:
 	a.
 Technology is the only reason that these changes happened.
 	b. __The younger generation and the evolution of technology brought these changes.__
 	c.
 These changes would have happened anyway.
 	d.
 The way information spreads has changed a lot.
 	e.
 Changes haven’t occurred.
 	f.
 The new generation has brought the evolution of technology.

+3. Younger audience is referred to:
+    a.
+Teenagers who have at least finished primary school.
+    b.
+Teenagers over the age of 17.
+    c.
+People over the age of 25.
+    d. __The generation with no memories of the pre-internet age.__
+    e.
+People who attended University.
+    f.
+Teenagers who have the ability to browse the Internet.

 4. Which is the reason for the rise of misinformation over the last decade?
     a.
 Young people are very gulible.